godotengine/godot-docs/classes/class_parallaxlayer.rst

 This node's children will be affected by its scroll offset.

-Note that any changes to this node's position and scale made after it enters the scene will be ignored.
+**Note:** Any changes to this node's position and scale made after it enters the scene will be ignored.

 Property Descriptions
 ---------------------